mlukasek/M5_NightscoutMon/README.md

 Only one query to Nightscout for minigraph as well as the last value.
 Faster code execution, less traffic.

 #### *** 20 Apr 2019 - 2 ***
 Added the main source code M5_NightscoutMon.ino to GitHub.
-Sorry I forgot in initital commit ;-)
+Sorry I forgot in initial commit ;-)

 #### *** 20 Apr 2019 ***
 Initial GitHub commit